meeshkan/unmock-vscode-plugin/README.md

 ## Contributing

 Thanks for wanting to contribute!
 We will soon have a contributing page detaling how to contribute.
 Meanwhile, there are plenty of features that haven't been implemented yet.
-Please check out our [open issues](https://github.com/unmock/unmock-vscode-plugin/issues).
+Please check out our [open issues](https://github.com/meeshkan/unmock-vscode-plugin/issues).
 We'd really appreciate your help!

-Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
 By participating in this project, you agree to abide by its terms.